About Dear Handmade Life

 She’s appeared in the Los Angeles Times, Orange County Register, NPR’s Marketplace, and is a frequent guest on Southern California news outlets.
 She currently consults on event production, small-scale food business, food crafting and is an active voice in her community of Santa Ana, California.

 When Delilah’s not tooling around town in her 1968 VW bus, you can find her at home working in her garden, cooking or snuggling on the couch with her dog Marge and husband Gustavo.

 “I’ve always wanted to inspire fellow business people to take that chance and just do it!” -Delilah Snell

 Nicole Stevenson is a writer, illustrator, maker, teacher and creative business consultant.
 Her path includes time as a street artist on the Venice Beach boardwalk, costume designer, DIY workshop instructor, co-founder of a non-profit that produced art shows benefiting charities, owner and designer of Random Nicole (an art-inspired clothing line carried at over 250 locations) and owner of craft workshop studio and retail store: The Craft Kitchen.
 She has a BA and MA in creative writing and is currently working on a non-fiction book about her crafty adventures.
-She’s also the founder of Show and Tell Design Studio, a boutique design studio that creates illustrations, branding and logos, editorial design and custom invitations.
+She’s also the founder of Nicole Stevenson Studio, where she creates custom portraits, illustrations, branding and logos, editorial design and custom invitations.

 When she’s not working, you may find her breaking up scuffles between her dog and three chickens, couch crafting while watching a film she’s seen too many times to count, playing guitar with her husband, sitting in her backyard with good friends and a margarita while playing Cards vs. Humanity or squeezing in time for a quick trip to a lovely place where people are scarce and trees are not.